AD0MZ/All-Band-Adjustable-Dipole/README.md

 # It would be fun to model the "insulated wire - central commutator" design to see if it would be tunable across all bands with wierd  but shorter element lengths.
 - Software could then pick the memorized lengths for each band with micro-tuning control still available.
-- The coiled wire on spools could act as loading coils, with more coil at shorter elemenet lenths.
+- The coiled wire on spools could act as loading coils, with more coil at shorter element lengths.